GSA/Open-Data-Collaboration-Sandbox/website_examples.md

 List of example websites that are hosted in GitHub Pages.
 Any of these can be instantly cloned and then repurposed with new material.

+Please [add to this list](https://github.com/GSA/Open-Data-Collaboration-Sandbox/edit/gh-pages/website_examples.md) any others you find.

 ## Federal Government

 * [Project Open Data](http://project-open-data.github.io)